Do I need a certain weightlifting ability to attend?

 What should I bring with me?

 You should bring your training gear, enough training clothes to last the trip, some non-lifting clothing for outings, walking/running shoes, and personal toiletries.
+I recommend traveling light to avoid checking bags at the airport.

 What kind of electrical plugs are used in China?